What is a Flare System?

 - Monitoring records should be kept for at least 5 years.
 These records should be included the flow measurement data, hours the monitor during operation, and all servicing and calibration records.

-- Flow verification, where a verifiable flaring rate is desired (provers), the systems should be designed or modified to accommodate secondary flow measurements to allow an independent check of the primary flow meter while in active service.
+- In flow verification, where a verifiable flaring rate is desired (provers), the systems should be designed or modified to accommodate secondary flow measurements to allow an independent check of the primary flow meter while in active service.

 - Flow test methods may be considered for making spot checks or determinations of flows in the flare header.